Neural refractive index field: Unlocking the Potential of Background-oriented Schlieren Tomography in Volumetric Flow Visualization: Introduction

-However, the existing VBOST modalities typically rely on voxel-based meshing scheme, which assumes constant physical properties within each voxel~\citep{huReconstructionRefinementHybrid2024}.
-This approach introduces several limitations, including significant discretization errors that result in severe reconstruction artefacts~\citep{boBackgroundorientedSchlierenTomography2023}, exponential scaling of the weight matrix and memory requirements with increased voxel counts, and spatial resolution bottlenecked by a limited number of discrete voxels.
-To overcome these limitations, this work introduces a reconstruction approach termed Neural Refractive Index Field (NeRIF), which aims to train a light-weight neural network that receives the inputs of spatial coordinates of the points within the reconstruction domain and outputs both the corresponding refractive index and its gradient.
+However, the existing VBOST modalities typically rely on a voxel-based meshing scheme, which assumes constant physical properties within each voxel.
+This approach introduces several limitations, including significant discretization errors that result in severe reconstruction artifacts~\citep{boas2012ct,wang2019high}, exponential scaling of the weight matrix and memory requirements with increased voxel counts, and spatial resolution bottlenecked by a limited number of discrete voxels.
+To overcome these limitations, A lot of teams have made great efforts.
+Bo et al. employed a recurrent neural network based on Gated Recurrent Units (GRUs) to mitigate reconstruction artifacts generated during iterative processes to a certain extent.~\citep{boBackgroundorientedSchlierenTomography2023}; Meanwhile, Li et al. utilized the visual hull (VH) method to decrease the number of voxels requiring reconstruction, effectively reducing artifacts while enhancing processing speed~\citep{li2024three}.
+This work introduces a reconstruction approach termed Neural Refractive Index Field (NeRIF), which aims to train a light-weight neural network in the reconstruction process that receives the inputs of spatial coordinates of the points within the reconstruction domain and outputs both the corresponding refractive index and its gradient.
 The name of NeRIF draws inspiration from the cutting-edge computer vision algorithm called neural radiance field (NeRF) which has been straightforwardly adapted to tomographic techniques that reconstruct light radiance field ~\citep{mildenhall2021nerf, zhang2023voxel, kelly2023fluidnerf}.
 Despite the conceptual parallel in utilizing neural networks, the physical models underpinning NeRF and NeRIF are inherently different.
-While the former focuses on modelling a radiance field, the latter is tailored to handle fields of refractive index and its gradient—highlighting a crucial divergence that requires a unique implementation strategy, marking a pivotal contribution of this research.
+While the former focuses on modeling a radiance field, the latter is tailored to handle fields of refractive index and its gradient—highlighting a crucial divergence that requires a unique implementation strategy, marking a pivotal contribution of this research.